Logmanager documentation

 Setting the DNS servers is necessary for example to get additional info from your messages.

-Add the addresses of your DNS servers, which the Logmanager has to use.
+Add the addresses of your DNS servers, which the Logmanager will use, and click the Apply button.

 Configuring the NTP

 Time servers are important for correct functionality of the whole system.
-Every message stored to the Logmanager server has a timestamp.
-If the system has shifted time, timestamp will be shifted against the reality.
+Every message stored to the Logmanager server has a timestamp, which will be shifted, if the system has a shifted time.

 Configuring the SMTP

-To send email messages from the Logmanager server it is necessary to set the server for sending of the emails using the chapter SMTP.
+To send email messages from the Logmanager server, it is necessary to set up the server for sending emails using the chapter SMTP.

-To test the SMTP server, click on the test button.
+To test the SMTP server, click the test button.

 Configuring a cluster